Klipsch Heresy IV Review. Klipsch steps into the Audiophile Realm.

 THIS IS A MUST!
 Remember!

 One thing I will say is that make sure you use good gear with these.
 Do not think a $250 Best Buy receiver or home theater reciever will do these justice.
-Sure, they may sound good but these can scale with the best of them and the better you feed them (quality watts, not mega watts), the better the sound that will emirate from these little stout boxes.
+Sure, they may sound loud and big but these can scale with the best of them and the better you feed them (quality watts, not mega watts), the better the sound that will emirate from these little stout boxes.
 Add a nice DAC, cables and amp and they will reward you each step up you take.
 Not something the older III did as well in my experience.
+I mean, these can image with the best of them, as well as throw a massive stage with incredible details.

 With the III I could use a $1000 amp or a $10k amp and they sounded similar.
 The IV’s scale very well and these deserve a nice integrated amp or even a pre amp and amp.
 They deserve as good as you can give them.
-I’m running them with $40k worth of gear and they soak it all in and perform like no Klipsh I have heard ever has but you will NOT need fancy gear like me to appreciate what these offer.
+I’m running them with $40k worth of gear for this review and they soak it all in but you will NOT need fancy gear like this to appreciate what these offer.
 I even hooked them up to system 2 here.
 A Musical Fidelity M2si and $150 speaker cables with a Bluesound Node 2i.
-They sounded freaking AMAZING in that system as well, which clocks in at about $1200.
-So no need to spend the big bucks to enjoy these, just feed them quality.
+They sounded awesome in that system as well, which clocks in at about $1200.
+So no need to spend the big bucks to enjoy these, just feed them quality and yes, you can get quality for under $1500.

 Just some suggestions…